Danilo Gallinari NBA Preview vs. the Magic

 Danilo Gallinari Insights vs. the Magic

-- Gallinari is responsible for taking 5.7% of his team's field goal attempts this season with 5.9 per game.

-- This season, he's accounted for 6.3% of his team's three-pointers made, averaging 0.9 per game.
+- This season, Gallinari has made 2.7 shots per game, which accounts for 5.4% of his team's total makes.

-- Gallinari's Wizards average 105.6 possessions per game, which ranks 11th among NBA teams, while the Magic have a middling offense in terms of tempo, ranking 18th with 102.8 possessions per contest.
+- The Wizards rank 12th in possessions per game with 105.6.
+His opponents, the Magic, have a middling offensive tempo, ranking 16th with 102.9 possessions per contest.

-- Giving up 107.4 points per contest, the Magic are the fifth-ranked team in the NBA on defense.

-- On the boards, the Magic are No. 1 in the league, allowing 39.5 rebounds per contest.

-- Looking at assists, the Magic are second in the league, allowing 22.7 per game.
+- The Magic are the fifth-best defensive squad in the NBA, giving up 108.1 points per game.

-- In terms of 3-pointers, the Magic have conceded 11.6 makes per game, eighth in the league.
+- The Magic give up 38.9 rebounds per game, best in the league.

+- Allowing 23 assists per game, the Magic are the second-ranked squad in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!